pongasoft/emscripten-glfw/README.md

 ```

 > #### Note
-> See above for the defines that can be added to tweak compilation (joystick support / warnings).
+> See above for the defines that can be added to tweak compilation (joystick support / warnings /
+> multi window support).

 Release Notes